goncalomb/dotfiles/README.md

 [composer](bin/composer) | Run PHP composer (with auto-install).
 [drive-serial](bin/drive-serial) | Find the serial number of the physical drive.
 [estore](bin/estore) ([src](bin/src/estore.py)) | Encrypted data storage (to store passwords and other data).
+[gh-clone](bin/gh-clone) | Clone from GitHub with `gh-clone user/repo`.
+[gh-set-user](bin/gh-set-user) | Sets your git name and email based on your GitHub profile.
 [git-mtime](bin/git-mtime) | Set the modified date of the files on a git repository to the last commit date that changed the files.
+[logdata](bin/logdata) | A script to log events and notes throughout the day.
 [sftp-upload](bin/sftp-upload) ([src](bin/src/sftp-upload/sftp-upload.php)) | A hacked together SFTP uploader script (probably not worth using).
-[socks-for-chrome](bin/socks-for-chrome) | Create a SOCKS proxy with a remote server and start a incognito Google Chrome instance on that proxy.
+[socks-for-chrome](bin/socks-for-chrome) | Create a SOCKS proxy with a remote server and start an incognito Google Chrome instance on that proxy.

 ## License